Exclusive: Lukashenko regime 'clearly' at an end in Belarus, says Schäuble | DW | 18.08.2020

 In Tuesday's interview, Schäuble, who is a member of German Chancellor Angela Merkel's conservative party, appeared certain that Lukashenko's reign was drawing to a close.

-"When a dictator is at the end, the best thing is to find a way with no more violence," he said.
+"When a Dictator has come to the end of the road, it's best to find a way forward without further violence," he said.
 "Clearly a regime is coming to an end in Belarus as well."

 EU 'responsibility'